-Former Ukraine president Poroshenko returns home to face treason charges amid tensions with Russia
+Former Ukrainian president Poroshenko returns home to face treason charges amid tensions with Russia

 Authorities have frozen his assets as part of their investigation, and he could face a sentence of up to 15 years.

-After returning on Monday, Poroshenko appeared at a hearing in downtown Kyiv which will decide whether to place him in custody while the investigation is ongoing.
+After returning Monday, Poroshenko appeared at a hearing in downtown Kyiv, which will decide whether to place him in custody while the investigation is ongoing.
 So far, no decision has been reached.

 His return comes at a particularly fraught time for the country.
-Moscow is demanding that the United States and the NATO give Russia binding guarantees that the alliance will not move any further east and will exclude former Soviet republics like Ukraine and Georgia from ever becoming members.
+Moscow is demanding that the United States and NATO give Russia binding guarantees that the alliance will not move any farther east and will exclude former Soviet republics like Ukraine and Georgia from ever becoming members.

 U.S. officials say that up to 175,000 Russian troops are being relocated to areas close to the Ukrainian border in a possible run-up to a major military escalation.
-Strategic talks this last week in Europe, aimed at defusing tensions and convincing the Kremlin to withdraw its forces, were unsuccessful.
+Strategic talks this past week in Europe, aimed at defusing tensions and convincing the Kremlin to withdraw its forces, were unsuccessful.

 At the same time, officials in the Biden administration warned on Friday that Moscow has sent operatives into eastern Ukraine for possible sabotage activities, to provide a pretext for an attack.